XBow36/assignment1/bio.md

 ##Programming Background
 > Really not much to say here, I orignally graduated in Economics..
 As I mentioned a section earlier CS is the only thing that can intelletually hold my interest.
 It's almost amazing how each day I still start off amazed at how much more there is to know!

+Uh-oh, I just read we are going to merge the branch to the master..
+Not sure how pretty this is going to look